johanneskastl/ansible-role-install_nfsserver_packages/README.md

 Role Variables
 --------------

-'nfsserver_packages': List of packages to install.
+`nfsserver_packages`: List of packages to install.

 Dependencies
 ------------